 Ipoh is the third largest city of Malaysia, although when you get there it might not feel that way.
 Streets are quieter and you will find the main street arts and cafes in the old town all within walking distance of each other.
 However, Ipoh is not only known for its street art, it is also well known for the caves located close to Ipoh, and the delicious white coffee and tasty street foods.
 So when you are in Ipoh don’t forget to drink a cup of white coffee, either hot or cold, and enjoy some local delicacies.
 I would recommend spending 2 to 4 days in Ipoh, depending on your interests.
 If you are interested in the street art, keep on reading to find more info!

 Street art in Ipoh

 The street art in Ipoh is a collaboration of the City Council of Ipoh, the brand Old Town White Coffee and the famous Lithuanian street artist Ernest Zacharevic, hence why some of the murals are coffee themed.
 However, finding the street art can be a bit of a treasure hunt itself.
 The 7 murals, and many other street art, are hidden in smaller alleys or higher up on the buildings, so be sure to look up and down, and to your left and right so you don’t miss anything.
 Some of the street art is a combination of 2D and 3D art, something that you will also see in the street art in George Town Penang.
 Find some photos of the art by Ernest Zacharevic below and a map with the location of the 7 murals below the photos!

 You will find other street art simply by walking through the streets and narrow lanes.
+Just walking around Ipoh finding the street art is something that could easily keep you busy for a day.
+And the best thing is, it won’t cost you anything to admire the street art, a perfect way to spend the day if you are traveling Malaysia on a budget.
 I would also highly recommend visiting the mural lane in the new town!
 Find more photos of the art at Mural Lane below.